-I love where I live and I honestly think there are so many magical places you could get married.
-As an independent celebrant, I can do your ceremony absolutely anywhere, anytime, and in any style you choose.
+There are so many magical places you could get married in North Wales.
+As an independent (and adventurous) celebrant, I can do your ceremony absolutely anywhere, anytime, and in any style you choose.

-To give you some inspiration (and a little taste of what's on offer), I have picked my top 5 destinations below.
-All have a short walk in, so no need to worry about you or your guests arriving hot at sweaty at your chosen ceremony spot!
+To give you some inspiration, I have picked my top destinations below.
+All have short walk-ins, so no need to worry about you or your guests arriving hot at sweaty at your chosen ceremony spot!

 The Watkin Path Pools are probably one of the most instagrammable sights in Snowdonia!
 Don’t let that put you off.
 Even on a sunny day, it's possible to find an isolated stretch along the river banks next to the turquoise waterfalls and pools.
 The backdrop is truly spectacular and the inviting waters are a renowned wild swimming spot.

 The walk-in is <1 mile from the Nant Gwynant road junction.
 There is a public car park on the opposite side of the road.

 Cwm Idwal, Snowdonia

 If you are looking for an atmospheric setting, then look no further than the dramatic amphitheatre of Cwm Idwal.
 The views in every direction are awe-inspiring, whether looking down the valley toward Bethesda or up towards the dramatic cliffs of Devils kitchen.